hns/hns.github.com/about.md

 <img src="/images/hv.jpg" style="float: right; margin-left: 2em;">

 My name is Hannes Wallnöfer.
+You can reach me at <hannesw@gmail.com>.

 I grew up in a [small town][meran] in northern Italy and then spent most of my adult years in [Vienna], Austria.
 Currently I live in a village in the very south of Austria close to the Italian and Slovenian borders with my partner and two kids.

 [meran]: http://en.wikipedia.org/wiki/Meran
 [vienna]: http://en.wikipedia.org/wiki/Vienna